on humanism and environmental crisis

 She sees the boy with freckles.
 And the boy sees her.

-She wails and she signs.
+She wails and she sings.
 They understand some but not all words.

 But it is so different, so beautiful.
 They never heard anything like this: she sings the story.
 She shows it, and dances and sings it.
 They know it, they see it.
 It is about the buffalo hunt.
 But also about one hunter- it’s a boy, or is it a buffalo?
 And he is pierced by the spear, and he falls.
 He is killed.